postite/SketchbasicExporter/README.md

 - launch Settings in textEdit shortcut
 - investigate move copy instead of toggling others visibility ( should be faster ) but require move element outside of artboard
 - investigate change layer color
+- export layoutGrid as image ( for tests )

 #feature request
 - ask for symbols a la flash ( can resize without sync)
 - ask for Layers properties ( color, data, addFields )